Edwin Pratt is murdered outside his Shoreline home on January 26, 1969.

 In 1994, it came to light that the suspect was Tommy Kirk, a 21-year-old drug user, dealer, and "small-time hoodlum" (Seattle P-I, December 13, 1994).
 In May 1969, Kirk was found in a car at a Capitol Hill intersection, shot four times in the side.
 He was murdered by an acquaintance, Texas Barton Gray, who confessed to police that he shot Kirk in self-defense, because Kirk was about to kill him over a debt.

-The Seattle Post-Intelligencer received information on the Pratt murder from a man named Steve Butler, a former convict, recovering heroin addict, and acquaintance of Kirk's.
+The Seattle Post-Intelligencer received information on the Pratt murder from Steve Butler, a former convict, recovering heroin addict, and acquaintance of Kirk's.
 Butler said that Kirk, Gray, and a third man had been hired by construction contractors to kill Pratt.
-Supposedly, the contractors were angry at Pratt's efforts to integrate blacks into the workforce.
+Supposedly, the contractors were angry at Pratt's efforts to integrate Black people into the workforce.
 Allegedly, Kirk fired the rifle, Gray accompanied him, and the other man drove the getaway car.
 In an effort to reduce his sentence in Kirk's murder, Gray told Seattle detectives in 1969 that Kirk had killed Pratt, but did not implicate himself in the crime.

 When the P-I story was published in 1994, Gray was unable to defend himself against Butler's accusations, since he died in 1991 of a heart attack.
 The man Butler named as the driver said in an interview with the P-I that he had heard Kirk was Pratt's killer and understood how he could have been implicated in the crime: "I had a Buick GSX; it was yellow and black.
 That kind of car was seen in the neighborhood when this happened" (Seattle P-I, December 13, 1994).
 He said that police had examined his car, but apparently found nothing.

 King County detective Rick Gies, who was investigating the case in 1994, said that he'd received a couple of calls from people naming Kirk as Pratt's killer, but they differed from each other and from Butler as to the names of the accomplices and the amount paid for the hit.
 Kirk's name had also surfaced in the Pratt investigation in 1974, when a man told detectives that on the night Pratt was murdered, Kirk showed up at his house with a shotgun and admitted to killing Pratt.
 The man, who passed a polygraph test, said that the gun was hidden in a Queen Anne storage locker.
-When police searched the locker, no gun was found (Seattle P-I, December 13, 1994).
+When police searched the locker, no gun was found.
+Captain Dan Richmond said: "It's obvious he (Kirk) is the most promising name we have" (Seattle P-I, December 13, 1994).
+But he and Gies were quick to point out that (just as in 1969 through to 1974 and later) all they had was hearsay, not physical evidence.
+Consequently, the 1969 murder of civil rights leader Edwin Pratt officially remains unsolved.